ProtonMail/go-srp/README.md

 #### Other notes

-If you wish to use build.sh, you may need to modify the paths in it.
+If you wish to use `build.sh`, you may need to modify the paths in it.

 #### use go mod